 raw thin cut breasts in Italian marinade

-When ready to start cooking, set out a pie pan.
-Mix the Panko breadcrumbs with the parmesan cheese.
+Season the breadcrumbs – When I’m ready to cook, I set out a pie pan and mix the Panko breadcrumbs with the Parmesan cheese.

-One at a time, dip the chicken cutlets into the panko mixture and coat well on both sides.
+Coat the chicken – One at a time, I dip the chicken cutlets into the breadcrumb mixture, coating both sides well.

 large cast iron pan frying crispy chicken cutlets with Italian marinade and seasoning